dxrgrabowski/dxrgrabowski.github.io/source/_drafts/3-tiniest-elf.md

 -rwxr-xr-x 1 dxr dxr 14328 s-o3-flto
 -rwxr-xr-x 1 dxr dxr 14248 s-o3-flto-gc  // -s -o3 -flto -Wl,--gc-sections
 ```
-These are the simplest techniques without interfering too much with the program.
-From a certain point on, it starts to be more of a fight for bytes than writing a program therefore, if someone is fighting such a fight, it is rather certainly already in Assembly which we will also do below.
-For the curious, the next steps without inline asm would be to try to link object files with libraries, disable paging and unnecessary sections would be removed for us by a custom linker script,  which would also combine all sections and make one segment.
+These are the simplest techniques, without interfering too much with the program.
+From a certain point on, it starts to be more of a fight for bytes than writing a program; therefore, if someone is fighting such a fight, it is rather certainly already in Assembly, which we will also do below.
+For the curious, the next steps without inline asm would be to try to link object files with libraries and disable paging.
+Also removing unnecessary sections, which would be removed for us by a custom linker script, which would also combine all sections and make one segment.
 ## Assembly
 We will jump straight to assembling with nasm and linking with ld to speed up a little.
 ```json